robertdavid010/meteor_bootstrap-master-modal/README.md

 # Bootstrap Master Modal

-### For MeteorJS & BlazeJS
+### For Meteor & BlazeJS

-This package will allow for dynamically generated modal views from supplied template.

-You can trigger the modal as you would normally with bootstrap in the DOM, and set extra attributes for which template title etc. to render in the modal.
+Generate dynamic modal dialogues, lightboxes, or any other view based on Blaze templates and custom modal attributes.
+The modal can be implemented and used similarly to the default Bootstrap modal if needed, allowing for re-use of existing code and templates.

 To install:
 `meteor add rd010:bootstrap-master-modal`

 In your top level BlazeJS component template, include the MasterModal helper:

+*app.js*
 ```handlebars
 {{MasterModal}}
 ```

 This will add the bootstrap modal element to your HTML document.

-You trigger the modal in the same manner as a normal bootstrap modal with modifications:
+You trigger the modal through the DOM in the same manner as a normal bootstrap modal but with the `master-modal` target:

 ```html
 <button class="btn btn-info" data-toggle="master-modal">Launch Modal</button>
 ```

-This will launch the modal with empty settings
+This will launch the modal with empty settings an no content.

-## Configuring MasterModal
+## Configuring MasterModal Defaults

-By passing configuration parameters to the `MasterModal.options()` method, you can set some default options.
+By passing configuration parameters to the `MasterModal.options(array, options)` method, you can set some default options.

-The **array** parameter is a list of templates which will be used by MasterModal
+The **array** parameter is a set of whitelisted of templates which will be used by MasterModal.
+This is for security reasons, to prevent loading of templates not intended for modal use (see **Security**)
 ```javascript
 var arr = ['myTemplate','lightbox',...]
 ```

-The **obj** parameter is an object with several optional default settings
+The **options** parameter is an object with keys for several optional default settings to use when those instance specific options are not provided to the MasterModal.
 ```javascript
 var obj = {size:"lg",title:"Modal Title",template:"myDefaultTemplate",btnlabel:"Confirm"}
 ```